Selected Archive Recordings

 Quartet in F for Paula Ravitz

 This piece was originally written for choreographer Paula Ravitz in Toronto, in the 1970s, and has been performed a few times since.
-This is a wonderful, and very quiet performance.
-Greenwhich House Music School.
+This is a very quietperformance at the Greenwhich House House.

 Riddled and Ragged